Guiorgy/proprietary-license-template/README.md

 There are some [simple templates](./Simple.md) you can use in your code directly.

-Also from a stackoverflow answer I found an [Adobe System's example](./Adobe-Confidential.md).
+In Adobe XMPCore 5.1.3 to 6.1.10 we can find [Adobe confidential](./Adobe-Confidential.md) that can be used as an example.

-There are a [license terms template](./License-Terms-Template.md) from PandaDoc.
+There is a [license terms template](./License-Terms-Template.md) from PandaDoc.

 Following are GitHub repos about proprietary software licenses: